 In case there’s any doubt, I’m a satisfied Ruby client.
 They do a great job at handling my calls.
 They’re an asset to my law practice, and I plan to keep using their service.

-If you want to skip this long post and just give Ruby a try, get yourself a 14-day free trial through this form.
+If you want to skip this long post and just give Ruby a try, sign up using this form.

 What is Ruby?